 Even when you eat right and exercise, it’s hard to get and maintain the figure you want.
 Board-certified plastic surgeon Lisa Bootstaylor MD and Sanjeev Kaila, MD,FRCSC, understands these frustrations and offers patients a solution — tummy tucks specifically tailored to their body and needs.
 In her Atlanta office, Dr. Bootstaylor & Kaila has become known as “the body snatcher,” as she not only creates a flat abdomen, but can whittle your waistline for a curvy, hourglass silhouette.
 Patients come from all over to get “snatched.”
 Call the office or go online now to schedule your consultation.

 A tummy tuck is a surgical procedure that removes excess fat and skin from your abdomen.
 It can also include reattaching separated abdomen muscles, making them tighter and stronger.
-In addition, Dr. Bootstaylor’s unique style includes narrowing your waist and creating an hourglass shape, making a protruding tummy less noticeable.
+In addition, Lisa Bootstaylor MD and Sanjeev Kaila, MD,FRCSC unique style includes narrowing your waist and creating an hourglass shape, making a protruding tummy less noticeable.

 People seek out tummy tucks for many different reasons, but some of the most common are to: